pnjorge/RETRORADIO_WIFI-PILOT/README.md

 # RETRORADIO WIFI-PILOT

-Clean upgrade of a 1970s radio receiver to include internet web radio, ambilight and hourly clock functions.
+Upgrade of a 1970s radio receiver to include internet web radio, ambilight and hourly clock functions.

 Demo videos on <a href="https://www.youtube.com/user/m1nuteman" target="_blank">YouTube.</a>